jahnf/Projecteur/doc/LinuxRepositories.md

 ### Ubuntu

-Thanks to debian packages, _Projecteur_ is availabed in the official Ubuntu repositories from Ubuntu 20.10 on.
+Thanks to debian packages, _Projecteur_ is available in the official Ubuntu repositories from Ubuntu 20.10 on.
 See: https://packages.ubuntu.com/search?keywords=projecteur&searchon=names

 ### Gentoo Linux